Skip to main content

 An educator learning how to teach online.

-Dr. Brandon Simmons with the text Dr. Brandon Simmons"Teachers that have been required to quickly transition from face-to-face learning to online have shared that they needed training in several areas, but primarily needed guidance on how to transfer what they do in their face-to-face classroom to the online environment," said Dr. Brandon Simmons, an SNHU adjunct instructor as well as the curriculum and data coordinator for the second-largest virtual public school in the country.
+"Teachers that have been required to quickly transition from face-to-face learning to online have shared that they needed training in several areas, but primarily needed guidance on how to transfer what they do in their face-to-face classroom to the online environment," said Dr. Brandon Simmons, an online statistics instructor at SNHU as well as the curriculum and data coordinator for the second-largest virtual public school in the country.

 He said that he's heard from many teachers who have endless questions about how to teach online, such as: